 Say, "Yes!" to love.

-All of us have made mistakes, done things we are not proud of, and questioned our value now and then (except those of you who are perfect--and no one is perfect).
+All of us have made mistakes, done things we are not proud of, and questioned our value now and then (except those of you who are perfect – I am kidding, I haven't met a perfect person).
 Those uncertainties and small feelings of guilt can spur us to become better people, to being more honest with ourselves and those around us.
-If awareness of our uncertainties turns us toward an inner hatred, depression or anxiety, please seek help.
+If awareness of your uncertainties turns you toward an inner hatred, depression or anxiety, please seek help.

 Please remember the feeling of reveling in love; knowing that you are special, and he knows it; she sees it; he reflects it back to you every day; she tells you in detailed words; his touch fills you with that knowledge; her small gift shows her love; his act of kindness reminds you of his care; her listening lets you be and feel as you are.

-So in spite of what everything, show your love with conviction; and receive it that way, too.
+So in spite of everything, show your love with conviction; and receive it that way, too.